life-itself/web3/concepts/nft.md

 ## Comparables
 NFTs have been compared to metaphors and other schemes in which narrative-driven [ficticious commodites](ficticious-commodity.md) are also sold based on the [Tinkerbell effect](tinkerbell-effect.md).

-* A purchasable recipe with no physical good or rights attached.
+* A purchasable receipt with no physical good or rights attached.
 * Name-A-Star Registries
 * [Indulgences](https://en.wikipedia.org/wiki/Indulgence)